cloudmesh/cloudmesh-storage/documentation/README-storage-awss3.md

 Source for this command could be either a file or directory.

 If you specify a file as the source, you need to speccify the full path of file including the file name where you want the file to be downloaded.
+In case you do not specify the file name and only give the target directory, then the file will be downloaded with the same name as present on S3.

 If the source is a directory, you can choose to specify the recursive option to download files in the sub-directories in the source as well to the target